Connect with us

 Trouble Brewing For Record Stores?

-2022 has been a relatively good year for independent record stores with new vinyl sales up 22% in H1, but two recent trips to Jack’s Music Shoppe and Princeton Record Exchange have me concerned about 2023.
+2023 was a relatively good year for independent record stores with new vinyl sales experiencing a rather significant lift from Taylor Swift, but two recent trips to Jack’s Music Shoppe and Princeton Record Exchange have me concerned about 2024.

 I can’t justify it anymore.
 And I’m getting the sense that a lot of buyers are looking at $30 and $40 releases and heading to the “used” section or buying CDs.